What Can I Give My Dog for Constipation?

 The connection between CBD and constipation relies on the interaction between cannabidiol and the cannabinoid receptors in the ECS.
 There are high concentrations of the CB2 receptors in a dog’s gut.
 When CBD circulates in the body, it can engage with CB2 receptors, providing an anti-inflammatory response and relaxing effects in the intestine muscles (1).

 Long story short, CBD can both quiet the mind and relieve unnecessary physical tension.
-Just like it protects the mind against heavy stress, it also “tells” pain signals and inflammation markers to be at ease.
+Just like it helps to relieve heavy stress in dogs, it also “tells” pain signals and inflammation markers to be at ease.

 CBD also increases the levels of the body’s natural endocannabinoids, such as anandamide.
 Anandamide is responsible for controlling inflammation and pain response, and its deficiencies have been associated with a low pain threshold as well as mood instability and poor reactions to stress (2).